cloudposse/atmos/website/docs/core-concepts/stacks/catalogs.md

 :::info
 Cloud Posse uses the "Organizations" layout for all the "parent stacks".
-Parent stacks are the top-level stacks which are responsible for importing the other child stacks (E.g. teams, mixins, etc)
+Parent stacks are the top-level stacks which are responsible for importing the other child stacks (e.g. teams, mixins, etc.)
 :::

 What's important to point out is that all these conventions are not mutually exclusive.
 In fact, we like to combine them.